Sunday, September 29, 2013

 Moss concludes that kicking fat, salt and sugar are as difficult as cigarettes or other addictions.
 And since corporations and government look like they will never act, it is ‘up to us.’
 As the Black Panther Party figured out in the ‘60s and ‘70s, serving brown rice and vegetables to poor people was their way of combating the silent racist death of convenience store food.
 Health is one of the key indicators of class position, and, like bad working conditions, lack of medical care, violence and environmental poisons – bad and cheap food is another health marker, and should be opposed in the same way as the others.
 Karl Marx even talked about this in the 1800s, when he referring to what the English working classes were being forced to eat.

-This is done not by blaming the victims for ‘moral failings,’ but by ultimately socializing the food companies, putting them under workers control.
+This is done not by blaming the victims for ‘moral failings,’ but by a labor party passing food regulations and ultimately socializing the food companies, putting them under workers control.
 Only this will ultimately stop the salt/sugar/fat factory that kills people every day.

 And I bought it at Mayday Books!